-DEVIL'S PLAYGROUND is an ambitious documentary that offers a unique experience inside an American subculture that has scarcely been captured on film.
-These teenagers are not subject to Amish rules, including their restrictions on being photographed, and so they have dared to share their world with us.
-A handful of elders from more liberal Amish communities, perturbed by rumspringa, also agreed to be filmed.
-The film revolutionizes our understanding of this extraordinary community, and, in our own age of the Columbine massacre, sheds light on how all the rest of us come of age.
+When Amish youths turn sixteen, they are given the opportunity to embark on a coming-of-age ritual known as rumspringa (literally "running around").
+During this period, they are allowed to indulge in smoking, drinking, drugs and other 21st-century pleasures.
+It ends whenever the individual feels ready (typically between the ages of 18 to 22) to make the decision that will determine the rest of their lives.
+Do they join the church and commit to being Amish, or do they turn their backs on their families and religion and live on their own in modern "English" society?
+Directed by two-time Oscar nominee Lucy Walker (Waste Land, Blindsight), DEVIL'S PLAYGROUND is an ambitious documentary that offers a unique experience inside an American subculture that has scarcely been captured on film.
+These teenagers are not subject to Amish rules (including their restrictions on being photographed), and so they have dared to share their world with us.
+A handful of elders from more liberal Amish communities, perturbed by the ritual of rumspringa, also agreed to be filmed.
+This film revolutionizes our understanding of this extraordinary community, and sheds light on how all the rest of us come of age.

 Topics: Independent Spirit Awards, Amish, Teenagers, Church, Coming Of Age, Lucy Walker, Tradition, Rumspringa, Religion, Sundance Film Festival